nibblesnbits/my-portfolio/conv/book.md

 But no longer in charge.

 He stepped over it.
 Didn’t look back.

----

-The Archive shifted again.
+The silence that followed felt deliberate.
+Expectant.

+Sam walked forward, but each step seemed to echo longer than it should—as if the Archive was tasting the sound, deciding what it meant.

 More books floated now.

-The air was filled with possibility too loud to breathe.
+The air thickened with stories trying to be born.

-And the next trial was just beginning.

----
+And then everything blurred.

+# Chapter 11: *Things Refused*

 The books opened all at once.